 more in one culture than in another.
 This does not mean the message has been changed.
 Rather,

 missionaries are just following Christ's example of speaking to each person at the point of his

 need.
 For example, the fact that Christ has power over demons and can return a possessed person

-to spiritual health strikes a very responsive chord to the average Haitian.
-In the United States, on
+to spiritual health strikes a very responsive chord with the average Haitian.
+In the United States,

 Each summer all Nazarene missionaries on home

 assignment in the United States come together in a retreat and workshop sponsored by the World

 Mission Division.
 In one of those retreats we attended Dr. L. Guy Nees, then the World Mission

 Division director, told those Nazarene missionaries on home assignment: "I believe I hear more